floklein/kairos/README.md

 bun dev
 ```

-Open [http://localhost:3001](http://localhost:3001) in your browser to see the web application.
+Load the unpacked extension in your Chrome browser.
 The API is running at [http://localhost:3000](http://localhost:3000).